hyunsooseol/snowIRT/README.md

 # Rasch
-This module includes Item Statistics, Model fit, Differential Item Functioning, Wright Map, Expected Scores Curve,and Item Characteristic Curve for DIF using MML estimation of the Rasch measurement model.
+This package provides distractor analysis, item and person statistics, Model fit, Differential Item Functioning, Wright Map, Expected Score Curve, and Item Characteristic Curves for DIF using the Rasch measurement model.

 * These anlalyses are described in the book;
 https://bookdown.org/dkatz/Rasch_Biome/